Table Of Contents

 Pricing: Free for self-service, $10/month for up to 100 users (Productive Plan), and custom pricing for Enterprise deployments

-In addition, it uses the same criteria to detect old or unused namespaces.
-Once they’ve been inactive for a certain amount of time, Loft can automatically delete them.
-In addition, you can set and enforce CPU and memory quotas for each user, account, and team.
-Also, it offers enterprise-grade multi-tenant access control, security, fully automated tenant isolation, and more.
+Loft uses the same criteria to detect old or unused namespaces.
+It can automatically delete them once they’ve been inactive for a certain time.
+You can also set and enforce CPU and memory quotas for each user, account, and team.
+It offers enterprise-grade multi-tenant access control, security, fully automated tenant isolation, and more.

-Loft integrates with Prometheus and Grafana to visualize cost data.
+Loft also integrates with Prometheus and Grafana to visualize cost data.

 Category: Kubernetes governance and cost management for enterprises with cloud-native use cases